parse-community/docs/_includes/graphql/getting-started.md

 After starting the server, you can visit [http://localhost:1337/playground](http://localhost:1337/playground) in your browser to start playing with your GraphQL API.

-Note:
-* ⚠️ Please do not mount the GraphQL Playground in production as anyone could access your API Playground and read or change your application's data.
+⚠️ Please do not mount the GraphQL Playground in production as anyone could access your API Playground and read or change your application's data.
 [Parse Dashboard](#running-parse-dashboard) has a built-in GraphQL Playground and it is the recommended option for production apps.

 ## Running Parse Dashboard